In a Nutshell:

 Teamwork and Practice

-The person sitting in the chair though also has a role to play on the team.
-He or she is essentially the director and charged with the task of letting the rest of the team know the moment things start going sideways, or the chair begins to feel unbalanced so that a correction can be made.
+The person sitting in the chair, though, also has a role to play on the team.
+He or she is essentially the director and is charged with letting the rest of the team know the moment things start going sideways or the chair begins to feel unbalanced so that a correction can be made.

 That part might take a bit of practice, but once your “team” is comfortable working together, getting you from place to place will be second nature.